Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Region-Aware Medical MLLM

 \textbf{Region-Centric Task Formulation}.
 We define the Region-Centric tasks from three perspectives: (1) Region-to-Text Identification, where the model outputs the name of the specified region; (2) Text-to-Region Detection, where the model detects the area of the given organ or anomaly; (3) Grounded Report Generation, where the model generates a report for the medical scan, aligning each description with the corresponding region.
 To enable the model to encode the regional information, we represented regions in the format of bounding boxes $[x_1, y_1 ,x_2, y_2]$, where $(x_1, y_1)$ indicate the top left point of the box and $(x_2,y_2)$ denotes the bottom right one.
 All the values are normalized into integers within the range of $[0, 1000)$.
 These bounding boxes were inserted into the sentences surrounded by a pair of special tokens, like \texttt{<box>}$[x_1, y_1 ,x_2, y_2]$\texttt{</box>}, while the correlated object was marked with \texttt{<ref></ref>}, as illustrated in Figure~\ref{fig:task}.

 \textbf{Model Training}.
 To train a general medical MLLM not limited to understanding regions, we process and integrate various public datasets targeted at different tasks, including visual question answering, report generation, organ classification, and disease diagnosis.
 We design task-specific instructions to prompt the model to recognize and address different objectives.
-Considering the competitive performance of the open-source model InternVL 1.2~\citep{chen2024far}, we utilize it as our general-domain foundation to begin training.
-Our training process is divided into two steps: alignment training and instruction tuning.
-During the alignment training phase, we freeze the vision encoder and language model, only fine-tuning the alignment module with medical image captioning datasets.
-In the instruction tuning stage, we apply both public datasets and our Region-Centric datasets, MedRegInstruct, to optimize the language model, while keeping the other components unchanged.
-The language model loss is applied as the loss function.
+Considering the competitive performance of the open-source model InternVL 1.2~\citep{chen2024far}, we utilize it as our general-domain foundation to begin training, {which is composed of InternViT-6B as the vision encoder, and Nous-Hermes-2-Yi-34B as the language model. } Our training process is divided into two steps: alignment training and instruction tuning. {During the alignment training phase, we freeze the vision encoder and language model, only fine-tuning the alignment module with medical image captioning datasets.
+In the instruction tuning stage, we apply both public datasets and our Region-Centric datasets, MedRegInstruct, to optimize the language model, while keeping the other components unchanged.} The language model loss is applied as the loss function.
 More training details can be found in Appendix~\ref{ap-sec:train}.

 \textbf{Regional CoT}.
 After training on Region-Centric tasks, the model has been equipped with region identification and detection abilities, which have the potential to further enhance model performance on other general tasks.
 As proved in~\cite{zhang2023multimodal,yang2023mm}, textualizing additional guidance such as spatial coordinates into the prompt would unleash the language model's ability to process multimodal information.
 Following these insights, we incorporate regional CoT into the generation pipeline to better leverage these regional skills, as illustrated in Figure~\ref{fig:region-guided}.
 The model is required to initially detect critical regions in the input image, followed by generation prompted by the detected regions.
 This approach could encourage the model to attend more to internal structures within the medical scan when answering patient consultations or diagnosing diseases.